probcomp/Venturecxx/refman/foreigns.rst

 custom proposal distributions and even entire custom inference programs to individual SPs, but we don't like to talk about that.

+.. rubric:: Footnotes

-[*] Density can be with respect to any base measure (usually Lebesgue or counting measure, giving pdf or pmf), as long as the base measure is constant across all values of the inputs.
+.. [#] Density can be with respect to any base measure (usually Lebesgue or counting measure, giving pdf or pmf), as long as the base measure is constant across all values of the inputs.
 Density can also be unnormalized, again as long as the normalization factor is constant across all values of the inputs.

-[**] Yes, this is an unusual thing to do with actually stochastic procedures.
+.. [#] Yes, this is an unusual thing to do with actually stochastic procedures.
 See [TODO discussion of gradientOfSimulate].

 When should I write a foreign SP for Venture?
 =============================================